jncc/topcat/README.md

 ----------

 ###Windows Authentication
-User account details and authentication rely on Active Directory and Windows authentication.
-This give a great user experience in Chrome and IE.
+This is an corporate / intranet application and user account details and authentication rely on Active Directory and Windows authentication which gives us a great user experience in Chrome and IE.

 ###RavenDB
-You can deploy Raven in various ways; the recommended is using IIS.
+You can deploy Raven in various ways; the recommended is using IIS using the new Windows installer which should take care of (most of?) the following manual steps:

 [http://ravendb.net/docs/server/deployment/as-iis-application]()